 Business Management at the Edinburgh Business School was ranked third in Scotland and top 10 in the UK in the Guardian University League Tables 2018.
-It also achieved the seventh highest level of student satisfaction in the UK in the National Student Survey 2018.

 This degree, MA (Hons) International Business Management, puts specialist business theory through a real-world filter.
 It develops the specialist knowledge and interpersonal skills needed to thrive in the positions, organisations and industries of the future.